technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 05/Lab05.md

 ### Task 1: Get the reference document listed in the Most Recently Used (MRU) file list.

-1. If you have a Microsoft 365 tab open in your Microsoft Edge browser, then select it now; otherwise, open a new tab and enter the following URL: +++https://www.office.com+++ to go to the Microsoft 365 home page.
+1. If you have a Microsoft 365 Copilot App page in your Microsoft Edge browser, then select it now; otherwise, open a new tab and enter the following URL:+++https://m365.cloud.microsoft+++ to go to the Microsoft 365 Copilot App home page.

     **Note**: You need to sign-in (if prompted) using the **Microsoft 365 Credentials** provided under
     the **Resources** tab on the right.

-2. On the **Microsoft 365** navigation pane, select **OneDrive** to open it.
+2. Select **Apps** and click **OneDrive** to open it.

     ![](./media/image1.png)

-3. Browse to the **C:\LabFiles** folder to select and upload a copy of **Trey Research - VPN Technical Overview** document to **OneDrive**.
+3. Browse to the **C:\LabFiles\MS4019** folder to select and upload a copy of **Trey Research - VPN Technical Overview** document to **OneDrive**.